xzYue/odoo/doc/howtos/website.rst

 .. patch::

-restart Odoo, update your module, there is now a :guilabel:`Shop` section in the website, listing a number of pre-filled (via demonstration data) products.
+restart Modoo, update your module, there is now a :guilabel:`Shop` section in the website, listing a number of pre-filled (via demonstration data) products.

 The second step is to replace the *courses* model by ``product.template``,